gravitl/netmaker-docs/saas/saas-billing.rst

     :alt: invoice section
     :align: center

 You can see the invoice number, the amount, the date the invoice is issued and a status.
-If it is a failed status, you may need to double check your payment info for accuracy, or contact us for troubleshooting.
+If it is a failed status like the one in the example above, you may need to double check your payment info for accuracy, or contact us for troubleshooting.

 You will also get an email when your invoice is ready.